ephes/django_async/async_in_devserver.md

-# Django 3.1 Async Views Working in development server?
+# Django 3.1 Async Views Working in Development Server?

 Seems that async views are working without having to start servers like uvicorn.